Penalties for Driving Without Insurance in Maine

 When you're caught speeding, running a red light or committing any other moving violation on the roads of Maine, you will be pulled over and asked to present your proof of insurance.
 Acceptable proof can be a current insurance identification card, your official policy binder or a digital copy of your policy saved on any portable electronic device.

 If you do not have one of these ready in your car, you will be considered uninsured and charged a fine between $100 and $500.
-You will also be served a Violations Summons and Complaint stating the suspension of your license and registration, which will take effect in 30 days.
+You will also be served a Violations Summons and Complaint stating the suspension of your license and registration, which will take effect after 30 days.
 This is an indefinite suspension that will continue until you submit valid proof of insurance to the court.

 The good news is that this penalty can be waived.
 If you are able to secure satisfactory evidence of liability insurance within 30 days and prove that your policy was active at the time of the alleged violation, the court will dismiss the citation.